morskyjezek/digcur/activities/exercise-api.md

 ## Automating the Data Retrieval with Python

 Let's write a program that will query the API endpoint and write the results into a JSON file and/or CSV.
+See [this example from rochelleterman](https://github.com/rochelleterman/scrape-interwebz/blob/master/1_APIs/3_api_workbook.ipynb)

 ### Credits and Resources